 A guide to understanding liberal political philosophy

-Discussions involving political philosophy are often more like dueling monologues; conservatives and liberals rarely agree on much, so when the two are engaged in a political conversation, each side typically presents a viewpoint that is diametrically opposed to the other.
-However, when a liberal actually responds to a conservative’s statement, it’s a safe bet that logic and documented facts will be nowhere to be found.
+Given the polar extremes of conservative and liberal philosophies- government is the answer on one side, government is the problem on the other- discussions involving political philosophy are often more like dueling monologues.
+Conservatives and liberals rarely agree on much, so when the two are engaged in a political conversation, each side typically presents a viewpoint that is diametrically opposed to the other.
+However, in many conversations, it’s a safe bet that logic and documented facts will be nowhere to be found.

-Liberals invariably argue that their comments are strictly based on facts and logic, but it an examination of conversations, particularly those on social media show that not to be true.
-In the preliminary stage of a discussion, liberals (also known as progressives) habitually buttress their arguments with statements that do not directly address the issue at hand, are based on irrelevant information or appear to be a drug-induced combination thereof.
+Liberals invariably argue that their comments are strictly based on facts and logic, but an examination of conversations, particularly those on social media, show that not to be true.
+In the preliminary stage of a discussion, liberals (also known as progressives) habitually buttress their arguments with statements that do not directly address the issue at hand, are based on irrelevant information, or appear to be a drug-induced combination thereof.
 Other common tactics include side-stepping the core issue, disregarding documented facts, and, when all else fails, name-calling.
-While oblique responses to straightforward questions may be what we’ve come to expect from those oh-so-enlightened liberals, they fail miserably at presenting a reasonable response.
+While oblique responses to straightforward questions may be what oh-so-enlightened liberals claim to be valid statements, they fail miserably at presenting a reasonable response.

 Another significant influence on liberal political philosophy is the lens through which those who lean left view the world.
 When viewed through that lens, each person is seen as either a victim or a victimizer (the latter being any person who has been financially successful).
 The only exception is for “defenders of the oppressed”, those people who might otherwise be termed a victimizer, but have worked (or claim they have worked) to help victims.
 That help typically takes the form of assisting “victims” take advantage of government assistance programs, or other methods of settling into a life of dependency.
 As might be expected, liberals do not address the fact that championing victims often furthers the “I’m a victim” mentality; leading someone to options that make them even more dependent on government assistance (hand-outs) simply reinforces convictions of dependency.
 That would never occur to a liberal because in his or her mind, victims are entitled to be supported by others because they became victims through no fault of their own.
 (See the Doctrine of No-Faultness below.)

-My research into the motivation that prompts intelligent people to stand firmly behind foolish and often erroneous statements was instigated by a number of conversations I engaged in through online forums and direct verbal discussions.
+My research into the motivation that prompts intelligent people to stand firmly behind foolish and often erroneous statements was instigated by a number of conversations in which I have engaged.
 And although some of the statements contained herein may seem cavalier, at the core they address a basic need for information that may enable conservatives in understanding that which is neither logical nor factual.
 Basing my conclusions on personal experience might seem limiting, but experience has shown it is not; liberals take an almost identical “chapter and verse” approach to any discussion.